helenzzq/COVID_Data_Converter/README.md

 - `end`

-  The end date of the query.
+  The end date of the query in MM-DD-YY format.

   - If `end` is specified without `start`, then the query returns all possible entries with datetime equal or prior to `end`.